Product successfully added to your shopping cart

 - Camphor is used to flavour desserts, especially during the festival of Pongal or Sankranti, also known as Suggi Habba.
 People prepare Chakkara Pongal, or sweet Pongal, which is cooked with rice and yellow lentils sweetened with jaggery.
 One of the ingredients added to the dish is edible camphor, or pacha karpuram, which lends a unique flavour to this dish.

-- People from south India add a dash of camphor in sweet rice with milk, bay leaves and black pepper and offer as bhog to deities.
+- People add a dash of camphor in sweet rice with milk, bay leaves and black pepper and offer as bhog to deities.

 - A pinch of edible camphor may also help you to get a sound sleep.
 Add some of it in warm milk and ensure a good night’s sleep.

-- Edible camphor is used as one of the ingredients in preparation of a paan with other ingredients like fennel seeds, katha, cardamom..
+- Edible camphor is used as one of the ingredients in the preparation of a paan with other ingredients like fennel seeds, katha, and cardamom.